Discreater/QSync/README.md

 ## FIXME
-- [x] Need to consider loading time, pause local player when loading.
-(Preload?)
-   - Renew the progress after track loaded.
-- [ ] Refactor client player (init status, error handle, etc.)
+- [ ] Refactor client player
+   - Use `APlayer`
-- [ ] Use git deps of and plugin dialog in `package.json `and `Cargo.toml`, because of https://github.com/tauri-apps/plugins-workspace/issues/738.
+- [x] Use git deps of and plugin dialog in `package.json `and `Cargo.toml`, because of https://github.com/tauri-apps/plugins-workspace/issues/738.

 ## Tech Stack